The future of the Tasman Environment Plan – Aorere ki uta Aorere ki tai

 Background

-The three new acts are:
+The three new acts were:

 • Spatial Planning Act (SPA)